rnmKeshav/mock-api/v1/README.md

 #### Config file
 A `javascript` file to hold all configurations required to run the server.
 This file exports an object, the properties of which is used to customize `mock-api` server.
 This is not mandatory until you are using forwarding feature.

+Since this is a javascript file, you can import any external JS library or write your own code in this file.
+Only mandatory part is to export a javascript config object.

 #### Start mock-server
 mock-server -r=routes.js